Leon Moser: Murders

 On March 31, 1985, Moser attended Palm Sunday services at the St. James Episcopal Church in Evansburg, Pennsylvania.
 He had arranged to meet his ex-wife, Linda Moser, and his two daughters, Donna and Joanne Moser.
 According to Linda's parents, her husband had beaten her on several occasions.
 The girls were to spend the afternoon with Leon once the service ended.
 After the service, the four of them went outside to Leon's car.
 Leon asked Linda if he could take his daughters back to visit his parents' home in Wisconsin.
-Linda declined, and an argument ensued.
+Linda refused, and an argument ensued.
 Joanne got into the back seat of Leon's car, while Donna remained standing by the front of the car.

-As Linda walked back towards the church, Leon went to the back of his car and took out a bolt-action rifle.
+As Linda walked back towards the church, Leon went to the back of his car and took out a .30-06 Remington 700 bolt-action rifle.
 He aimed the gun at the back of Joanne's head and pulled the trigger.
 Linda turned around and screamed as Leon aimed at her and fatally shot her in the chest.
 He then took aim at Donna and shot her in the head.
 After the shootings, Leon placed the rifle at his side and fired into the air.
 He fell to the ground as if shot, and remained there until the police arrived.
 Linda and Joanne were pronounced dead at the scene, while Donna later died en route to Suburban Hospital in Norristown.